autonity/docs.autonity.org/content/docs/glossary/_index.md

 ## slashing penalty
 An economic penalty applied to a validator for misbehaviour.
 Examples of slashing penalty are: stake [slashing](/glossary/#slashing), stake freezing, [jailing](/glossary/#jailing).

-## slashing
-A protocol action that reduces the amount of a validator's bonded stake as a [slashing penalty](/glossary/#slashing-penalty).

-## slashing penalty
-An economic penalty applied to a validator for misbehaviour.
-Examples of slashing penalty are: stake [slashing](/glossary/#slashing), stake freezing, [jailing](/glossary/#jailing).

 ## smart contract
 The program code for encoding and executing decentralised application logic in the [EVM](/glossary/#ethereum-virtual-machine-evm).
 Smart contracts are written in a higher level programming language such as 'Solidity' and compiled to [bytecode](/glossary/#bytecode) for execution in the EVM.
 A smart contract stores the application's state.